 Journals are also great repositories of raw material that I have mined for poems, stories, blog posts and more.
 Each of my five published books was birthed from the pages of my notebooks.
 Journal-keepers never have to face the pressure of the blank page, because we have reams of rough drafts ready to transform into finished pieces.

 My life as a professional writer has had its ups and more than a few downs.
 My journals have been my constant companions through it all.
 It’s in them that I commit to the process of writing even on days when I’ve been ready to abandon the enterprise.
 Because in the end, I’ve come to realize the truth of the adage that the journey (the journal?) is the destination.
 The final product (a perfected life, publication, praise) is largely out of my hands, which is perhaps why I keep holding on to those notebooks.
 The meandering lines of my life recorded there are the breadcrumb trails that lead me back home to my self, again and again.

 Recharge your journaling practice for the new year!
-Join “The Art of Keeping a Notebook,” a half-day workshop with Tzivia Gover, Saturday, Jan.
-4, 9:30 am-12:30 pm at Writers in Progress Studios.
+Join “The Art of Keeping a Notebook,” a weekly online workshop with Tzivia Gover, Sunday afternoons, May 9 to June 6, 1:15 – 4:15 pm.
 Register here.